-- Grout saw or Dremel
+- Grout saw or Dremel with proper attachment

-- Tile Grout
+- Grout float

-- Foam Brush
+- Foam brush

 Using a grout saw or an electric tool such as a Dremel with an appropriate attachment, begin to remove the grout from between the marble tiles.
 As you work, be very careful to avoid the edges of the tiles themselves, as you do not want to chip or scratch them.

-If you just want to do a quick job you can remove the grout down just the middle of the joints between the... individual pieces of marble.
+If you want to do a quick job, you can remove the grout down just the middle of the joints between the individual pieces of marble.
 This will allow you to finish the job quickly and will look somewhat better.
-However, you should strive to remove all of the grout as thoroughly as possible if you want the best look and the most consistent coloring.Continue to 3 of 6 below.
+However, you should strive to remove all of the grout as thoroughly as possible if you want the best look and the most consistent coloring.

 Vacuum and Mop

-When you're done there will probably be a layer of grout dust lying across the entire floor.
+When you're done removing the grout, there will be a layer of grout dust lying across the floor.
 Sweep or vacuum this away to remove the majority of it.
 Then mop the floor down, using an equal parts solution of water and vinegar.
-Allow this to dry completely before you move on.Continue to 4 of 6 below.
+Allow this to dry completely before you move on.

-Use the grout float to apply the grout to the seams between the marble tiles, holding it at a 30-degree angle as you sweep it across the floor;s surface.
-Swipe excess grout away as you... work, making certain not to allow it to dry on the marble.Continue to 5 of 6 below.
+Use the grout float to apply the grout to the seams between the marble tiles, holding it at a 30-degree angle as you sweep it across the floor's surface.
+Swipe excess grout away as you work, making certain not to allow it to dry on the marble.

 Use a large and slightly damp sponge to wipe the grout clear from the surface of the tiles.
-You want to remove the grout before it has a chance to set.
-At the same time, you want to be careful that excess liquid doesn't spill off of the sponge, and run off into the grout seams, turning the mix into a soupy mess.
-You should also take care to avoid swiping bits of grout out of place with a careless sweep of the sponge.Continue to 6 of 6 below.
+Remove the excess grout before it has a chance to set.
+At the same time, you want to be careful that liquid doesn't spill off of the sponge and run off into the grout seams, turning the mix into a soupy mess.
+Also, take care to avoid swiping bits of grout out of place with a careless sweep of the sponge.

-Sealing Marble Grout Lines
+Seal the Grout Lines

 Give the grout at least 24 hours to completely dry.
 Then you need to apply another coat of chemical surface sealer to the floor.
 This is because grout is a porous material, and it will also need protection against moisture penetration and staining agents.
-A second coat of seal will also help to protect the surface of the tiles themselves.
+The second coat of seal will also help to protect the surface of the tiles themselves.